bullhornfixie/CV-1/README.md

 ### Communication
 My greatest lesson in the art of being a fantastic communicator was when I trained to be a Skipper.
 At the helm of a 42ft yacht in the
 Atlantic with a crew 4 in challenging sailing conditions.
 Every gybe, tack, captain's log, change of course required communication between myself and the crew.
-I was taught communication needs to be frequent and delivers the maximum amount of information in the fewest words.
-It stuck with me!
+I was taught communication needs to be frequent, clear and concise.
+It stuck with me.

 [Makers Tech Test Review](https://github.com/bullhornfixie/tech-test2-WK10-Makers) *Really great readme, I enjoyed reading it!
 You shared some really great context here, and the instructions on how to run it were clear ~ Makers Coach*